Deep-Symmetry/afterglow/README.md

     ;; Slow that down a little:
     (afterglow.rhythm/metro-bpm (:metronome sample-show) 70)

+    ;; If you have DJ software or a mixer sending you MIDI clock data, you can sync ;; the show's BPM to it:
+    (show/sync-to-midi-clock sample-show "DJM-2000")

     ;; How about a nice cycling rainbow color fade?
     (show/add-function! sample-show :color
                         (hue-oscillator (oscillators/sawtooth-bar)